How to Buy New Launch Property in Manhattan

 1) 60 Riverside Blvd in Upper West Side.
 Negotiated phenomenal concessions from developer for client’s $3.2 million, three-bedroom purchase, earning a cover story in the New York Times, “Developers Cease Condo Incentives.”
 The development has 40,000 square feet of amenities and new projects in the area will increase entertainment and shopping options for residents.

 2) The Sutton.
 Represented multiple buyers immediately after sales started, gaining most favorable pricing.
-Large casement windows, high ceilings and location close to top Fortune 500 companies.
+Large casement windows, high ceilings and location close to top Fortune 500 companies were decision drivers.
+Always rented at premium rents.

 3) 91 Leonard by Toll Brothers.
 Project was launched during a slow market but priced commensurate to market, gaining lots of interest.
 Brought client into sales office at the earliest and got the most favorable pricing and unit.